imroyroyyy/2023/venom_main.md

 ---

-- [ ] **Chaewon** is discovered.
+- [ ] **Chaewon** is discovered dead.
 Jungeun doesn't have a chance of denying it's her.
 Sooyoung catches her with blood on her hands.

 Sooyoung scrambles back after Jungeun removes her helmet.
 “You’re not Jungeun.”